Evidence Explorer

 Filter, sort, and compare the evidence itself.

-Every ingredient we've researched, graded to the same conservative standard — including the ones that didn't make Signal State Core v1, and why.
+Every ingredient we've researched, graded to the same conservative standard — including the ones that aren't candidates for Signal State Core v1, and why.
 This is a research tool, not a shopping list: nothing here is a recommendation to take or combine anything.

 What do the grades mean?